bjoernsteffens/datasciencecoursera/readme.md

 2. Make changes to your project and apply the changes to your copy/fork at your Github account
 3. Create a pull request if you want to contribute to the original project you forked.
 This will send a notification to the owner of the original repo to review and accept/reject your proposed changes.

+If you want to pull changes made to the upstream project execute the following commands

+_git add upstream url_to_the_upstream_project_
+_git merge upstream/master_

+push the changes back to your master

+_git push origin master_

 ## Something about different workflows

 http://blog.scottlowe.org/2015/01/27/using-fork-branch-git-workflow/